-On February 10, 2021, the Company announced the sales of Oakes, Pichette and Longrose projects in northwestern Ontario for 8,000,000 common shares and a one-time bonus \$500,000 in cash or share consideration for drill results of 100 g/m gold intercept at any of the three properties sold by the Company to iMetal Resources Inc., as well as the Company retaining a 2.5% Net Smelter Royalty (NSR) on each project.
+On February 10, 2021, the Company announced the sales of Oakes, Pichette and Longrose projects in northwestern Ontario for 8,000,000 common shares and a one-time bonus \$500,000 in cash or share consideration for drill results of 100 g/m gold intercept at any of the three properties sold by the Company to iMetal Resources Inc.("iMetal"), as well as the Company retaining a 2.5% Net Smelter Royalty (NSR) on each project.
+As of May 31, 2021, the Company is actively under negotiation with iMetal to ensure the sales are still in good standing.